mrdwab/2657-R-Functions/docs/Part-3-Snippets.md

 ```

-## Generate Random Names Using an Online Random Name Generator
+## Generate Random Names With an Online Service

 This function uses the random name generator from the [*Random Name Generator*](http://random-name-generator.info/) website^[See: [http://random-name-generator.info/](http://random-name-generator.info/)].
 This is included here mostly for "fun", and to show how we can use form input parameters from some websites in our R scripts.